Asastry1/finsim/README.md

 plt.show()
 ```

-**100 Day N=5 GMR Simulation**
+**100 Day n = 5 GMR Simulation**
 ![Imgur](http://i.imgur.com/MAH84dK.png)
-**100 Day N=500 GMR Simulation**
+**100 Day n = 500 GMR Simulation**
 ![Imgur](http://i.imgur.com/YUxInH8.png)
 <br>
-All the values are stored in a two dimensional array so any oil produced can be marked to market at the appropriate day.
+All the values are stored in a two dimensional array so any oil produced can be marked to market at the appropriate day and discounted.
 This model assumes that oil is only produced and sold during trading days, not Saturday or Sunday.
 To add this would simply involve duplicating Friday values for the following two periods.
 Additionally it assumes that produced crude is being sold at closing prices, not intraday prices.

 ## Bringing it All Together: Analysis of the Drilling Opportunity